 Objects: can be declared and initialized in a single statement using a class constructor.
 Complex objects can be initialized only by using a user define constructor and not by using the default object constructor.

 This is how you create a class instance:

 objectName := ClassName(arguments);

-The object_name from previous example, is the current instance that is created using implicit constructor.
-Object can be initialized explicit in the creation region of the class using this syntax:
+The object_name from previous example, is the current instance that is created using a class constructor.
+Under the hood, object are actually created explicit in the create region of the class constructor using this syntax:

 Next we use object name "self" that is the implicit object name, reserved by EVE.
 This is is the result of class constructor.
 It is similar to the "result" variable used in sub-routines.
 The self object is created explicit using an assign statement like: